 The Architect – Satoshi Nakamoto

-In February 2020 I was involved in a few conversations with others in the rare digital art space about the market value of a physical work versus the value of an NFT that is created from the artwork.
-Opinions varied as to which is believed to have (or should have) more value; however, one view was held strongly by all, that society’s perception of digital/NFT art will shift and its value, the key pieces in particular, will increase dramatically in the coming years.
+Late 2019, I was involved in several conversations with others in the digital art space about the market value of a physical work versus the value of an NFT created from the artwork.
+Opinions varied as to which is believed to have (or should have) more value; however, one view was strongly held by all: that society’s perception of digital/NFT art will shift, and its value, particularly for key pieces, will increase dramatically in the coming years.

 These conversations sparked an idea, a kind of experiment.
-I decided to create an NFT of one of the twelve paintings from my 2018 ‘Crypto Disruption’ solo exhibition; however, rather than just choose one at random, I decided to tokenized my most well-known, iconic and pivotal artworks since entering the cryptoart scene: The Architect – Satoshi Nakamoto.
+On January 29th, 2020 I decided to mint an NFT of one of the twelve paintings from my 2018 ‘Crypto Disruption’ solo exhibition.
+I chose to tokenize my most well-known and iconic artworks since entering the crypto art scene: The Architect – Satoshi Nakamoto.

-In March someone bid a very respectable 11 Eth for the NFT, however, this was less than half the sale of the original painting and so I decided not to accept it – and I’m very happy I did!
-On the 16th of June, 2020 the @MuseumofCrypto (MoCA) placed a bid of 27.5 Eth which officially made the NFT more expensive than the original painting.
+February 1st, someone bid a very respectable 11 Eth for the NFT.
+However, this was less than half the sale price of the original painting, so I opted not to accept it and keep the experiment going.
+However, on the 16th of June, 2020, Pablo and Colborn of the @MuseumofCrypto (MoCA) placed a bid of 27.5 Eth, which I accepted and, for the very first time, officially made an NFT more expensive/valuable than the original (£4,950/$6,250 USD) physical artwork.

 ‘The Architect- Satoshi Nakamoto’, 101 x 101 cm, oil on FT and canvas